Kotlin/artifacts-validator-plugin/README.md

 ## Registered tasks

-The plugin registers these root-project tasks:
+The plugin registers these tasks in each and every project:

 - `checkArtifacts`: validates current `maven-publish` publications against artifact rule files.
 - `dumpArtifacts`: generates artifact dump files from current `maven-publish` publications.

+And it also registers the following task to the root project:

 - `validateLocalMavenRepo`: validates an arbitrary local Maven repository against rule files.

-The root `check` task depends on `checkArtifacts`.

 ## Settings extension